 - Testicle moves back up into groin again after surgery

-- Damage to the testicle
+- Damage to or loss of the testicle

 - Reaction to anesthesia

 Your child’s doctor and anesthesiologist will do the following:

 - Discuss the anesthesia being used and the potential risks